I’m Ken Seeno, a Product Designer at Headspace living in Los Angeles, California.

 The New Headspace

 Vans is one of the most original and expressive sneaker brands in the world.
 In order to create a truly creative digital experience, our customizer needed to be both fun and highly functional.
-Working with Art Director Andre Do Amaral and a team of UX designers, the experience features interactive templates and fresh ways to start customizing.
+Our end product features interactive templates, fresh ways to get started, and user friendly UI.

 Digital, Visual Design